 It didn't surprise me when I heard that BNR had the 'debate' between Maurice de Hond and Ab Osterhaus.
 In a desperate attempt to be heard, De Hond had challenged 'the experts' to a debate, and once again the leading policy advisors did not give in.
 Osterhaus did accept, an influencer who is regularly deployed at the public broadcaster.
 The relevance of the debate will probably not be what Maurice had expected.

-None of the national broadcasters dared to offer a platform for this.
-And I find that worrying, because Maurice de Hond is a creative scientific thinker who claims that the substantiation of the experts is flawed and that this lack of scientific substantiation causes enormous damage to society.
-A debate platform with key figures is important: let them argue with each other and test each other's substantiation, then that can be a basis for 'scientific consensus' about what we already know and what raises new questions.
-That is, if there is so much doubt that a consensus is needed.
-There are also facts that are certain, then you are not talking about 'consensus'.
-But such a mutual test is not without danger.
-For those who falsely invoke authority because they have not kept up with scientific insights, this can be harmful.
+None of the national broadcasters dared to provide a platform for this.
+And I find that worrying, because Maurice de Hond is a creative scientific thinker who claims that the substantiation of experts is flawed and that the lack of scientific substantiation causes enormous damage to society.
+A debate platform with key figures is important: let them argue with each other and test each other's substantiation, then this can be a basis for 'scientific consensus' about what we already know and what raises new questions.
+At least: if there is so much doubt that a consensus is needed.
+There are also facts that are established, then you are not talking about 'consensus'.
+But such mutual assessment is not without danger.
+This can cause harm to those who falsely rely on authority because they have not kept up with scientific insights.
 So be it.

 Anti-science